boomernag/feel-so-good/README.md

 - [Psycopg2](https://pypi.org/project/psycopg2/) - to enable the PostgreSQL database to function with Django.
 - [Stripe](https://stripe.com/ie) - to handle financial transactions.
 - [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) - to style Django forms.
-- [Coverage](https://coverage.readthedocs.io/en/coverage-5.1/) - to see the percentage of the automated testsing.

 ### Tools
 - [GitPod](https://www.gitpod.io/) - an online IDE for developing this project.